ReproNim/reproschema/docs/tutorials/using-reproschema.md

 -   [Git](https://git-scm.com/downloads)
 -   a [Github account](https://github.com/)
--   a "decent" text editor like [atom](https://atom.io/) or [visual studio code](https://code.visualstudio.com/) and we do recommend that you look for extensions or packages that help you deal with json files.
+-   a "decent" text editor like [visual studio code](https://code.visualstudio.com/) and we do recommend that you look for extensions or packages that help you deal with JSON files.

 We don't assume that you have in-depth knowledge of Git and Github for this tutorial so we will try to provide with the commands you need to type when it is required.
 Similarly, we will provide some of the commands to create directories and files though you could do many of those actions "by hand" with a couple of mouse clicks.

-???
-"For Windows users"
+!!! note "For Windows users"
     Most of the commands we will provide should work in the command line interface that will come on your computer when you install Git.
 But you could also look into using one the linux sub-system that provide you with Unix command line and that can be easily installed from the app-store on your computer.

 ## Context